 SCOPE: Talent incising the ECA with micro-scissors.

 SCOPE: Talent wiping away blood with sterile cloth.
+SCOPE shots 3.6.1 and 3.6.2 are vissible in the same shot named ‘3.6’

 Briefly start the syringe pump to form a drop of microsphere mixture at the catheter tip confirming that no air remains in the catheter tip [1].
 Open the external carotid artery incision and insert the catheter using fine micro-forceps [2-TXT].
 Then secure the catheter in the external carotid artery by tightening the proximal suture around the external carotid artery [3].